gabrielefalace/reddit-newsletter/README.md

 ## Overview

-The system allows the creation of a newsletter for registered users, so they can see the top 3 posts of their favorite reddit channels.
+The system allows the creation of a web-based newsletter for registered users, so they can see the top 3 posts of their favorite reddit channels.

 I implemented that in Spring Boot, using MongoDB to store users and Thymeleaf to render the newsletter.